 Therefore, approximately 720 bees would be required to produce a 300 gram jar of honey.

 Why can’t I get my favourite honey all year round?

 Most plants flower annually at a particular time of year.

 There is a limited amount of honey that can be produced from that flowering season.
 Some tropical plants only flower every other year or even less frequently.

 Our most popular varieties sell out very quickly each year.
-Customers are encouraged to use the Pre-order service with no obligation and to stock up when the variety arrives –no need to worry about it spoiling as Raw honey will never go off.
+Customers are encouraged to use the Pre-Order Form with no obligation and to stock up when the variety arrives –no need to worry about it spoiling as Raw honey will never go off.